 If you need any further advice with regards to what gear is suitable or what you need for a particular trip, please contact firstname.lastname@example.org or ask a any member of the committee.

 If you turn up to a trip without the correct gear & the leaders deem your gear inappropriate, you will not be able to come on the trip & regrettably cannot be refunded.

 As a member of the club you are entitled to borrow any equipment from our gear store free of charge.
-Please use the form below to submit your request:
+Please email the gear secretary at email@example.com

 In addition, all members are entitled to discounts in many outdoor gear shops.
 A 10% discount on all full priced items has been kindly given to all LUUHC members by Nevisport: